marcpage/libernet/notes.md

 A bundle description is a json dictionary of relative paths within the bundle to information about each file.
 ```
 {
+	"contents": {
 		"index.html": {
 			"sha256": identifier of Small or Large file,
 			"aes256": key to decrypt Large file description or small file,
 			"size": number of bytes in the final file,
 			"Content-Type": mime type for the data},
 		"images/logo.png": {
 			"sha256": identifier of Small or Large file,
 			"aes256": key to decrypt Large file description or small file,
 			"size": number of bytes in the final file,
 			"Content-Type": mime type for the data},
+	},
+	"previous": [list of bundle identifiers this bundle is based on]
 }
 ```
 The *size* fields can be used to help determine if the file is stored as a [small file](#small-file) or a [large file](#large-file).